-- The "EasyClean []" cleaning aid can only be started once the cooking compartment is cold (room temperature) and the appliance door is closed. - Do not open the appliance door during operation.
-Doing this will interrupt the "EasyClean []" cleaning aid. - 1.
+- The "Floor cleaning aid " cleaning aid can only be started once the cooking compartment is cold (room temperature) and the appliance door is closed. - 1.
 Remove the accessories from the cooking compartment. - 2.
 Mix 0.4 litres of water (not distilled water) with a drop of washing-up liquid and pour into the middle of the cooking compartment floor. - 3.
 Touch the 1 touch button. - 4.
-Touch the \bigcirc touch button. - 5.
-Use the $\langle \text{ or } \rangle$ button to select "EasyClean $\boxed{0}$ ". - 6.
-Use the \sim button to navigate to the next line. - Touch the ▷|| touch button.
-The appliance starts EasyClean.
+Touch the $\bigcirc$ touch button. - 5.
+Use the $\langle \text{ or } \rangle$ button to select "Floor cleaning aid $\underline{\diamond}$ ". - Use the ∽ button to navigate to the next line.
+Touch the ▷|| touch button. - The appliance starts the floor cleaning aid.
 The remaining time appears on the display.